Are spongy moths making a return across Western New York this summer?

 Places with especially high leaf damage to trees included right here in Monroe County, but also included places like Orleans Yates, Livingston, Yates, and Ontario counties.

-Trees favored by the moths can usually withstand 2-3 successive years of defoliation without being killed.
+Trees favored by the moths can usually withstand two to three successive years of defoliation without being killed.
 But the damage being done during the caterpillar stage still reduces the resistance of the tree making it more susceptible to pests and diseases.

 Although spongy moths don’t currently pose a major threat to New York forests, there are ways to easily trap them in hopes of preventing more damage.